brittanymoore/angular-vertex/README.md

 # Vertex

-angular-vertex is a seed repository using angular and webpack.
+angular-seed is a seed repository using angular and webpack.

 Check out my [todo demo](https://github.com/brittanymoore/angular-demo-todo) for a more robust example including some functionality, tests, and mocking.